MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-customer-journey.md

 ---

-## Planning phase
+## Planning
-The planning phase is when Microsoft, or the Azure Stack solution partner, will work with you to evaluate and understand your needs to determine if Azure Stack is the right solution for you:

-They'll help you decide on the following questions:
+Microsoft or an Azure Stack solution partner will help evaluate your needs.
+They'll help you decide things like:

 -   Is Azure Stack the right solution for your organization?